plumber-cd/terraform-backend-git/README.md

 Don't forget to add it to your `PATH`.

 ### Usage
+The different use cases can be combined at will but need some fine-tuning to not have redundant definitions.
+The most straight-forward approach is the `wrapper` solution below.
+#### As wrapper

-Assuming you've installed Terraform and this backend, you should be good to Go:
+Assuming you've installed Terraform and this backend (also added to the PATH), you should be good to go:

 ```bash
 terraform-backend-git git \